Linuxfabrik/monitoring-plugins/check-plugins/hin-status/README.md

 ## Overview

+Monitors the HIN (Health Info Net) status page for service disruptions.
+Parses the support website for outage announcements since no machine-readable API is available.
+Alerts when active incidents are detected.

+**Data Collection:**

-Retrieves the HIN status page from <https://support.hin.ch/de/> and searches for out-of-service messages.
-Unfortunately there is no machine-readable version yet, so the plugin has to rely on the WordPress-generated HTML content.
+* Fetches the HIN status page (<https://support.hin.ch/de/> by default) and parses the HTML for outage announcements
+* Looks for the `hin-status-block-status is-ok` CSS class to determine if all services are operational
+* If not found, extracts individual incident descriptions from the status block

+**Compatibility:**

+* Cross-platform (requires network access to the HIN status page)

+**Important Notes:**

+* Since no machine-readable API is available, the check relies on parsing WordPress-generated HTML content.
+Changes to the HIN website structure may break parsing.

 ## Fact Sheet